colinkahn/resume/colin-kahn-resume.md

 Parkside Securities was developing a scalable financial platform for trading, written in Clojure using Kafka and Datomic.
-When I first joined, I worked mainly on their internal broker dealer operations frontend application doing both development and design.
+When I first joined, I worked mainly on their internal broker-dealer operations frontend application doing both development and design.
 I soon shifted into a full stack role, doing development on their backend microservices as well.
-During that time I began an initiative to write stateful model-based property based tests (PBTs) for the most critical components of the system.
-Eventually a specific team was broken out for test automation, which I led.
+During that time, I began an initiative to write stateful model-based property-based tests (PBTs) for the most critical components of the system.
+Eventually, a specific team was broken out for test automation, which I led.